dkrxcode/code-notes/notes/swift-event-storm.md

 source: https://www.youtube.com/watch?v=7-fRtd8LUwA&amp%3Bfeature=youtu.bel&ab_channel=ExploreDDD

 How does the system want to behave?
+What is the pen and paper version of this system (no tech)?

 ## Benefits
 * DDD and clean architecture problem solving learned by doing with arts and crafts.
 Helps think outside the box.